John J. Pershing

 Pershing is the only American to be promoted in his own lifetime to General of the Armies, the highest possible rank in the United States Army.
-Allowed to select his own insignia, Pershing chose to continue using four stars.
-After the creation of the five-star General of the Army rank during World War II, his rank of General of the Armies could unofficially be considered that of a six-star general, but he died before the proposed insignia could be considered and acted upon by Congress.
+Allowed to select his own insignia, Pershing chose to continue using four stars in either silver or gold.
 Some of his tactics have been criticized both by other commanders at the time and by modern historians.
 His reliance on costly frontal assaults, long after other Allied armies had abandoned such tactics, has been blamed for causing unnecessarily high American casualties.

 Pershing was also criticized by some historians for his actions on the day of armistice as the commander of the American Expeditionary Force.
 Pershing did not approve of the armistice, and despite knowing of the imminent ceasefire, he did not tell his commanders to suspend any new offensive actions or assaults in the final few hours of the war.
-In total, there were nearly 11,000 casualties (3,500 American), dead, missing, or injured during November 11, the final day of the war, which exceeded even the D-Day casualty counts of June 1944.
+In total, there were nearly 11,000 casualties (3,500 American), dead, missing, or injured during November 11, the final day of the war, which exceeded the D-Day casualty counts of June 1944.
+For instance, allied casualties on the first day of the D-Day invasion were 4,414 confirmed dead.
 Pershing and several subordinates were later questioned by Congress; Pershing maintained that he had followed the orders of his superior, Ferdinand Foch; Congress found that no one was culpable.